Powerlearnproject/se-day1-assignment-SmartGuyCodes/SE_Day1.md

 - Deploying: Releasing the software to customers and users
 - Maintenance: Providing ongoing support, updates and enhancements to the software after deployment

-e.
-Compare and contrast the Waterfall and Agile methodologies.
+4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 - Waterfall and Agile are two widely used software development methodologies, each with its own approach to managing projects.
 - Here is a comparison of the two: